Program Director: Leah Georges, Ph.D.

 ILD 805.
 Administrative and Policy Leadership Issues.
 3 credits.

 This course examines the research on administrative issues and political power in decision making and the role of leaders in policy development.
-The course will address social, political, and economic influences on administration and policy development and the relationship between leadership and governance.
-Learners will review and critique public policy analytic frameworks and their application to contemporary policy issues.
-Administrative and policy leadership issues will also be applied to community relations and governing boards.
+The course will address social, political, and economic influences on administration and policy development.
+Learners will use policy analysis frameworks to address contemporary policy issues within a student's topic of interest.

 ILD 806.
 Change Theory and Practice.
 3 credits.